google/proto-lens/README.md

 - Extensions (proto2-only) are not supported.
 - Unknown proto2 enum values cause a decoding error, instead of being preserved round-trip.
-- Files with `import public` statements compile correctly, but don't explicitly reexport the definitions from those imports.

 # Troubleshooting